At a glance

 What does a tailored lateral internal sphincterotomy involve

-The goal for anal fissure surgery is to relieve symptoms of pain and discomfort by healing the torn lining.
+The goal of anal fissure surgery is to relieve symptoms of pain and discomfort by healing the torn lining.
 Under general anaesthesia, Dr Maraj will make a small incision in the internal anal sphincter; the cut is tailored to the length of the anal fissure.
 This will release tension and allow the fissure to heal.
 The incision may be left open to heal naturally.
 Dressings may be applied.

 What does injections of botox involve?